 Where no one asks any question or looks too long in your face in the darkness on the edge of town

-Now, years later, I still think about my friends from Fort Hare when I listen to the recent re-release of Darkness.
+Now, years later, I still think about my friends from Fort Hare when I listen to Darkness.
 Funny how I had to travel to sub-Saharan Africa to find meaning in an album that’s supposed to be a meditation on the ups and downs of living in America.
 The songs ask really important questions: are you ready to grow up?
 Are you going to stay and deal with your life or run away?
 Can you reconcile where you came from, what you’ve been through and the baggage that comes with it?
 Now, as an adult and a father, I have to deal with these questions almost every day.
 Once I heard those questions being asked in those songs, and stopped fixating on the guy supping up his 59 Chevy for a drag race, I stepped into manhood.
 To me that distinction separates the boys from the men.
 I just wrote to my brother in Paris reminding him of this, asking that he someday explain to his son that the song “Racing in the Streets” is not about cars, but about how to live your life:

 Some guys they just give up living